 - Install and/check the BVI Gateway App for health monitoring, medical health request, geo-fencing for quarantine support and contact tracing, on arrival.

 - Be transported to the approved property (charter vessel) after completion of the testing, Immigration and Customs clearance processes.

 - Be quarantined at the approved location for 1 complete day (for fully vaccinated Guests and Crew.)
 (There are specific anchorages designated for this period.
 View the Chart of Designated Anchorages) Beginning May 15, 2021, fully vaccinated passengers arriving in the British Virgin Islands will be free to explore the destination after returning a negative Arrival (Day 0) test result.
 Breaching mandatory quarantine requirements or other protocols carries heavy fines.

 Each traveler must complete an application to obtain a travel certificate for presentation to airline and/or ferry authorities.

 If symptoms develop, persons should immediately contact the medical hotline at 852-7650 or the Public Health Unit at 468-2274.

 The US Dollar is the currency used throughout the BVI.
 Credit cards are accepted at most establishments.
 (With the exception of American Express which is seldom taken.)
 Keep in mind that small beach bars have no way of handling card transactions.

 The language of the BVI is English.

 8 days / 7 nights

 - Bookings can only be taken for full staterooms, not for individual berths.

-- The final 50% balance is due no later than 90 days prior to sail date.
+- The final 50% balance is due no later than 120 days prior to the sail date.
+Due date: February 19, 2022.
 These trips are popular so please keep in mind that to retain your stateroom all balances must be paid on time.

-- All rates, options, add-ons, accommodation plans, voyage itineraries, and travel dates are subject to change without notice.
+- All the above details including rates, fees, policies, health & safety protocols, destination requirements, charter options, vessels, accommodation plans, voyage itineraries, and travel dates are subject to change without notice.